Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative Distribution Transform: Proposed Method

 \subsubsection{Training Phase}

-During the training phase of the algorithm, the subspace that corresponds to each training sample is computed.
-Firstly, the SCDTs are computed for all training samples from class $c$.
+Training phase begins with computing the SCDTs for all training samples from class $c$.
 Then, we take a training sample $\widehat{s}_{l}^{(c)}$ and obtain the basis vector that spans the subspace corresponding to that sample.
 Let $B_{l}^{(c)} = \left[b_{l}^{(c)} \right]$ be a matrix that contains the basis vector in its column.
 These calculations are repeated for all the training samples to form $B_{l}^{(c)}$ for $l=1,2,...,L_c$ and $c=1,2,...,$ etc.